-It is difficult to define paintings and divide them into categories, as different techniques and periods often overlap, so I reunited here examples of abstract works with the various techniques I use.
-There are artworks which I call Light and color series, where the attention is mainly on color and light, with purely pictorial instinctive technique with the use of brushes, often starting from geometric shapes, not by reason but by instinct, basic.
-Then with the Collage and Painting series where I use objects, fabrics and sand and painting of course, and the Decollage and Painting series that to me is a kind of alchemical process, in which occurs the creation and then destruction and again the reconstruction and so on, until I can find the perfect balance.
-When instead I use liquid colors on the works I call Stains series, among a move and the other there this waiting for drying, as I use lot of liquid, and there’s something magic in this wait, the water in fact has memory, it records the energies and reflects them in shapes.
+Here I gather abstract artworks from different series, different techniques and periods often overlap.
+The Light and color series, where the attention is mainly on color and light, with purely pictorial instinctive technique with the use of brushes, often starting from geometric shapes, not by reason but by instinct, basic.
+The Collage and Painting series where I use objects, fabrics and sand and painting of course, and the Decollage and Painting series that to me is a kind of alchemical process, in which occurs the creation and then destruction and again the reconstruction and so on, until I can find the perfect balance.
+When instead I use liquid colors in the Stains series, among a move and the other there this waiting for drying, as I use lot of liquid, and there’s something magic in this wait, the water in fact has memory, it records the energies and reflects them in shapes.
 Stains for me are the wait of the unpredictable, the beauty of the unexpected.
 So in general there is this random factor which has a very important role in my art, that gives concurrently excitement and patience in the wait, getting rid of any expectation.

 Ilaria Berenice is an Italian artist who uses color and loose forms to express herself on paper.
 Her works keep their wet, fluid feel even though the paint has long been dry.
 Every stroke looks intentional and spontaneous all at once, and the bright colors she uses brings every shape and form to life.
 She studied anthropology and ethnology at the University of Siena, but didn’t begin painting until traveling through Brazil, Italy and Spain in the early 2000s.Lindsey Davis